 Are you leveraging the 5 A’s in your sponsor engagements?
 If not, it’s time to get fearless!
 Remember, your sponsor shares your goal of executing a project successfully and ensuring business results.
 Leverage these five tactics to prepare an approach that will inspire your sponsor and improve your change outcomes.
 By coaching and preparing your sponsor to be successful in their leadership role, you’re enabling everyone to achieve better outcomes—and that’s a future state no one needs to fear.

-Kendra Modzelewski is a project manager and Prosci Certified Change Practitioner supporting major transformations at the Project Management Institute (PMI).
+Kendra Modzelewski is a Prosci Change Advisor and former Change Manager at the Project Management Institute (PMI).
 Aligning leaders at the program and portfolio levels, Kendra delivers creative solutions that ensure benefits realization by facilitating successful change journeys for impacted people.
 As a change leader, she coaches and engages leaders, develops and implements change management strategies, builds and matures change management capabilities, and helps stakeholders at all levels understand how change impacts align with the organization’s goals.